sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Titanium_Advanced_Tools/_index.md

 ### Python (optional)

-Python is required to use Titanium from the command line or compile the SDK from source using SCons.
-Python is **not** required to use the Titanium SDK from inside Studio.
+Python is required to compile the Titanium SDK from source using SCons.

 Titanium supports the following versions of Python for each respective Operating System: